FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

         }

-**Note**: Change the /robots.txt and /oops/ locations to the path of your checked out repository accordingly.
+**Note**: Change the `/home/happy0/projects/lila` locations to the path of your checked out repository accordingly.

 1. Restart (or start) nginx.